ScottIsAFool/ScoreoidPortable/Readme.md

 ## What targets does it have? ##
 It targets ***everything***!!!
 So that's .NET 4.0.3+, Silverlight 5, Windows Store apps, Windows Phone 7.5, Windows Phone 8.

+## Anything cool and unexpected? ##
+Yeah, the main classes (Game, Player, Score, and ScoreItem) all implement INotifyPropertyChanged to make it easier if you want to use them in an MVVM approach.

 ## How do I install it? ##
 Nuget.
 Basically.